jimwatt/P1-lanelines/writeup.md

 # **Finding Lane Lines on the Road**
 ####James Watt
-Udacity Self-Driving Car Nanodegree:
+**Udacity Self-Driving Car Nanodegree:
-Project 1
+Project 1**

 ---

 ## 1. Goal

-Make a pipeline that finds and annotates lane lines in video of a roadway.
+Make a pipeline that finds and annotates lane lines in imagery or streaming video of a roadway.

 [//]: # (Image References)